aweymo-ui/zotero_intro/content/3_building.md

 ## Information Architecture

 **Now that all of your software is connected**, the first step to building your collections is considering how you want to organize your research material.
-One of the most straightforward ways you might choose to organize a folder, subfolder collection is chronologically.

 **For example:**